 Adolescents may also use tobacco in other forms.
-About 3.3% of people 18 and older and about 7.9% of high school students use smokeless tobacco.
-Smokeless tobacco can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco), or inhaled into the nose (snuff).
-Pipe smoking is relatively rare in the United States, but use has increased among middle and high school students since 1999.
+About 3.5% of high school students use smokeless tobacco, and this rate has declined over the past 10 years.
+Smokeless tobacco Smoking can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco, or dip), or inhaled into the nose (snuff).
+Pipe smoking is relatively rare in the United States.
 The percentage of people over age 12 who smoke cigars has declined.

 Behaviors that should prompt parents to discuss their concerns with their child and doctor include

 Finding drugs or drug paraphernalia (such as vapes, pipes, syringes, and scales)